A new vintage, the 2008 was rated: Bettane & Desseauve 15.5/20

-This charming 2009 has cherry aromas, a beautiful texture, and promising tannins that will need time to refine.
-Decanting is recommended before serving this lovely red Sancerre at a good dinner table!
+This 2009 is charming, with cherry aromas, a lovely texture, and promising tannins that will need time to refine.
+Decanting is recommended before serving this lovely red Sancerre at a fine dinner table!

 Buy your Vacheron wines at the best price in a private sale!